MedElloumi/last_fm_task/README.md

 # last_fm_task
 last_fm_task

-While the task dont suggest to use recyclerView or gridView for the main screen fragment and overview fragment I choosed to use:
+While the task dont suggest to use recyclerView or gridView for the main screen fragment and albums overview fragment I choosed to use:

 main screen fragment: recyclerView